The CodePush Update That Silently Bricked 40,000 React Native Users for 72 Hours

 };

-The staged rollout alone would have caught this before it reached 40,000 users.
-A 5% rollout to 7,000 users, with a 1-hour Sentry error-rate watch, would have triggered auto-promotion failure at roughly 350 affected users — not 40,000.
+Staged rollout alone would have caught this before it reached 40,000 users.
+A 5% rollout to 7,000 users with a 1-hour Sentry error-rate watch would have triggered auto-promotion failure at roughly 350 affected users instead of 40,000.
+That number still haunts me a little.

-In the 10 months since, our validation script has caught 3 bundles that would have caused similar crashes — all caught in CI, before any user saw them.
-Each time, the fix was the same: ship the native binary first, then the CodePush bundle.
+In the 10 months since, the validation script has caught 3 bundles that would have caused similar crashes.
+All caught in CI, before any user saw them.
+Each time the fix was the same: ship the native binary first, then the CodePush bundle.

-• CodePush is not a safe escape hatch from the App Store review process.
-It is a powerful tool with a hard constraint: your JavaScript bundle must be compatible with the native binary installed on the device.
+CodePush is not a safe escape hatch from the App Store review process.
+It's a powerful tool with a hard constraint: your JavaScript bundle must be compatible with the native binary installed on the device.
 Violate that constraint and you have a crash with no automatic recovery path.

-• Jest mocks are a lie you tell to your CI. jest.mock('react-native-camera') means your tests pass regardless of whether the real native module is compatible.
+Jest mocks are a lie you tell your CI. jest.mock('react-native-camera') means tests pass regardless of whether the real native module is compatible.
 Build the actual Metro bundle and validate native module references against your shipped binary manifest.
 No emulator required.

-• Staged rollouts are mandatory, not optional.
-Every CodePush deployment should start at 5–10% of users.
+Staged rollouts are mandatory.
+Every CodePush deployment should start at 5 to 10 percent of users.
 Monitor error rates for at least 30 minutes before promoting.
-This single change limits blast radius from 40,000 to ~2,000 users in the worst case — and realistically catches issues at a few hundred.
+In the worst case this limits blast radius from 40,000 to around 2,000 users, and realistically catches issues at a few hundred.

-• Native binary releases and CodePush releases must be coordinated explicitly.
-We now maintain a native-module-manifest.json that records every native module registered by the last shipped binary.
+Native binary releases and CodePush releases must be coordinated explicitly.
+We now maintain native-module-manifest.json, which records every native module registered by the last shipped binary.
 Any CodePush bundle referencing a module not in that manifest is blocked.
-This coupling is intentional — CodePush is a JavaScript delivery system, not a native upgrade mechanism.